The Free Markdown Viewer

 About the Author

-Doug Kerwin is a VP of Engineering and serial builder who's worked across the technology spectrum, from bootstrapping startups to leading teams at a Fortune 500 company.
-He brings hands-on technical experience and a leadership perspective to AI-first development, having spent hundreds of hours working directly with these tools to build real production systems.
+Doug Kerwin is a serial builder who's spent hundreds of hours working with AI coding tools to build real production systems.

 He is the author of The Enterprise Vibe Coding Playbook: How Real Teams Build Real Software With AI and Riley & Bot, a children's book about AI and the future of work.